 UNI's counseling program only admits applicants for Fall Semester for both Clinical Mental Health Counseling and School Counseling.

 Applications for Fall 2017 are due February 1, 2017.

-If you are looking for a creative, innovative, and challenging opportunity to grow personally and profession into the counselor profession, please contact me for more information.
+If you are looking for a creative, innovative and challenging opportunity to grow personally and professionally into the counselor profession, please contact me for more information.

 Counseling Programs Coordinator